XMPieLab/XMPL-V5/XMPL-V5.wiki/XMPL-with-React.md

 **Note**: You should already have set up your campaign and downloaded the xmpcfg.js file as described in the Getting Started page.

 # Installation
-We provide a package file with xmpl-react library (tgz file).
-You can [download](https://github.com/XMPieLab/XMPL-V5/blob/main/xmpl-react%20package%20installation/xmpl-react-1.0.0.tgz) the library package directly and use in your projects.
-But now you need just use ***npm install*** command inside the root folder where the package.json is located (start folder).
+Use the ***npm install*** command inside the root folder where the package.json is located (start folder).
 This will install all the dependencies we need.

 # Configuration
 Open the ***xmpcfg.js*** file that you downloaded from your Circle project and copy the config object.